Lab 2 : ROS Nodes, Topics, Services, Parameters, Actions

 To see the data being published on a topic, use:

-is running at the same time, and you’ll see position data being published for every movement you make:linear: x: 2.0 y: 0.0 z: 0.0 angular: x: 0.0 y: 0.0 z: 0.0 ---
+turtle_teleop_keyis running and use the arrows to move the turtle around.
+Watch the terminal where yourechois running at the same time, and you’ll see position data being published for every movement you make:linear: x: 2.0 y: 0.0 z: 0.0 angular: x: 0.0 y: 0.0 z: 0.0 --- -

 Return to rqt_graph and unhide the Debug box, hide everything else, then refresh.